GenAI vs AI Developer vs Agentic AI: Which Path Fits Your Goal?

 Generative AI

-A broad learning direction covering LLM systems, prompting, multimodal workflows, evaluation, and practical modern GenAI foundations.
+A broad learning direction covering LLM behavior, prompting, RAG, multimodal workflows, evaluation, fine-tuning concepts, agents, and deployment foundations.

 AI Developer